 Today, patients have countless online avenues to research potential healthcare providers.
 The most widely used options are listed below.

-New patients often start their search for a healthcare provider on Google or other search engine.
+New patients often start their search for a doctor or healthcare provider on Google or other search engine.
 This makes having a fresh, optimized online presence critical for doctors who want to attract new patients.

 A growing number of patients are using smartphones as their primary means of online access.
 According to Hitwise, 68% of consumers start their mobile health research with a search engine.
 This is one more data point to keep in mind when marketing doctors online–to ensure practice websites are optimized for mobile search results.